Publications

 In Press

 (in press).
 The First Rule of Geometers: Arnauld and Nicole’s Theory of Definition.
-In David Bronstein & Peter Anstey (eds.)
+In David Bronstein & Peter Anstey (eds.).
 Definitions and Essences from Aristotle to Kant.
-Routledge: London
+Routledge: London.

 The theory of definition presented by Arnauld and Nicole plays an indispensable role in recommendations for thinking well, avoiding error, acquiring knowledge, and guaranteeing demonstrative certainty.
 Indeed, definition was so central to their project of describing the operations of the mind and reforming epistemic practice that it featured prominently in their discussion of three operations of the mind – conceiving, judging, and ordering – which replaced reasoning as indispensable to thinking well.
 Not only was definition central to an education in the art of thinking and key to their theory of knowledge, the Port-Royalists saw definition as fundamental to reshaping mathematical practice in their time.
 In this way, Arnauld and Nicole’s theory of definition had significant practical, epistemological, and mathematical consequences.
 Despite the importance of this to their philosophical and practical projects, their theory of definition has remained underexplored by scholars of Port-Royal.